-Due to the COVID-19 pandemic and the measures established to prevent the spread of infection, the study process in academic year 2019/2020 was adjusted.
-The second half of the spring semester was conducted remotely.
+Due to the COVID-19 pandemic and the measures established to prevent the spread of infection, the study process in 2020 and 2021 was adjusted.
 Lectures and tutorials were delivered online, mainly using teleconferencing systems and online classrooms.

-How will classes be taught in the 2020/2021 academic year?
+How will classes be taught in the 2021/2022 academic year?
 The University of Ljubljana and the Faculty constantly monitor the situation and observe the measures and recommendations of the National Institute of Public Health and the Ministry of Health.
 Given the course of the pandemic in Slovenia and around the world, as well as the projections for autumn and winter, it is very likely that at least part of teaching will be conducted remotely.